Find Trade Colleges

 • Orthodontic Band Maker

-In 2016, there was an estimated number of 38,100 jobs in the United States for Dental Laboratory Technician.
+There were about 38,100 jobs for Dental Laboratory Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 14.4% which is above the national average.
 The Bureau of Labor Statistics predicts 5,500 new jobs for Dental Laboratory Technician by 2026.
-There will be an estimated 5,000 positions for Dental Laboratory Technician per year.
+Due to new job openings and attrition, there will be an average of 5,000 job openings in this field each year.

 undefined